 - Jury members will evaluate eligible artists and select finalists

 - Finalists will be invited to an in-person or skype interview

-- Jury members will select and notify 1 – 3 artists to serve as Residents during each cycle
+- Jury members will select and notify one artist to serve as Resident during each cycle

 - Family Membership to the Trout Museum of Art